xolox/python-vcs-repo-mgr/README.rst

      local = /tmp/coloredlogs
      remote = git@github.com:xolox/python-coloredlogs.git
      EOF

+Because the ``-r``, ``--repository`` option accepts remote repository locations in addition to names it's not actually required to create a configuration file.
+Of course this depends on your use case(s).

 Below are some examples of the command line interface.
 If you're interested in using the Python API please refer to the `online documentation`_.